bhupit20/crowdflare/README.md

 =======
 # Lomi - Crowdfunding Platform

+⛓️ Blockchain
  A decentralized crowdfunding platform built on the Ethereum blockchain.
 This project allows users to create and contribute to campaigns securely using smart contracts, ensuring transparency and trust in the crowdfunding process.

 ## Node Version: v20 (required)
 ## Available OS: Windows 10, MAC OS, Linux